Why is machine learning important?

 Data can come in many forms, but machine learning models rely on four primary data types.
 These include numerical data, categorical data, time series data, and text data.

 Numerical data, or quantitative data, is any form of measurable data such as your height, weight, or the cost of your phone bill.
 You can determine if a set of data is numerical by attempting to average out the numbers or sort them in ascending or descending order.
 Exact or whole numbers (ie. 26 students in a class) are considered discrete numbers, while those which fall into a given range (ie. 3.6 percent interest rate) are considered continuous numbers.
-Numerical data is not tied to any specific point in time, they are simply raw numbers.
+While learning this type of data, keep in mind that numerical data is not tied to any specific point in time, they are simply raw numbers.

 Categorical data is sorted by defining characteristics.
 This can include gender, social class, ethnicity, hometown, the industry you work in, or a variety of other labels.
-This data type is non-numerical, meaning you are unable to add them together, average them out, or sort them in any chronological order.
+While learning this data type, keep in mind that it is non-numerical, meaning you are unable to add them together, average them out, or sort them in any chronological order.
 Categorical data is great for grouping individuals or ideas that share similar attributes, helping your machine learning model streamline its data analysis.

 Time series data

 Time series data consists of data points that are indexed at specific points in time.
 More often than not, this data is collected at consistent intervals.
-This makes it easy to compare data from week to week, month to month, year to year, or according to any other time-based metric you desire.
+Learning and utilizing time series data makes it easy to compare data from week to week, month to month, year to year, or according to any other time-based metric you desire.
 The distinct difference between time series data and numerical data is that time series data has established starting and ending points, while numerical data is simply a collection of numbers that aren’t rooted in particular time periods.

 Text data is simply words, sentences, or paragraphs that can provide some level of insight to your machine learning models.
 Since these words can be difficult for models to interpret on their own, they are most often grouped together or analyzed using various methods such as word frequency, text classification, or sentiment analysis.